Top of Page

 Automatic Addition to the Audit List

-Check the Add DTII machines discovered during audit checkbox to add any new machines running Domain Time Server, Client, Windows Time Agent, or the domtimed daemon found on the network to the list of audited machines.
+Check the Add Domain Time Nodes discovered during audit checkbox to add any new machines running Domain Time Server, Client, Windows Time Agent, or the domtimed daemon found on the network to the list of audited machines.

-Check the Add NTP Servers discovered during audit checkbox to add any newly-discovered NTP servers to the list of audited machines.
+Check the Add NTP Nodes discovered during audit checkbox to add any newly-discovered NTP daemons to the list of audited machines.

 Check the Add machines that have synchronized with Domain Time II Server checkbox to add those systems to the list of audited machines.